raspberrypilearning/microbit-meteorologist/worksheet.md

-# micro:bit Meteorologist
+# micro:bit meteorologist

-In this resource you will use your Raspberry Pi to fetch a seven day weather forecast.
-It can then send the data over to your micro:bit, which will display a graphic on it's 5x5 LED matrix to depict the weather
+In this resource, you'll use your Raspberry Pi to fetch a seven-day weather forecast.
+It can then send the data over to your micro:bit, which will display a graphic on its 5x5 LED matrix to show the weather.

 ## Accessing OpenWeatherMaps

-The first thing you'll have to do is get access to a **weather API** stands for Application Programming Interface.
-This sounds complicated, but really it's just a set of rules telling your programs how talk to other software.
+The first thing you'll have to do is get access to a **weather API**.
+API stands for Application Programming Interface.
+This sounds complicated, but it's just a set of rules telling your programs how to talk to other software.

-1. The weather service you're going to use in this resource is called [OpenWeatherMap](<http://openweathermap.org/>).
+1. The weather service you're going to use in this resource is called [OpenWeatherMap](http://openweathermap.org/).
 It's a completely free service, and has an easy-to-use API.
-You're going to need your own account though, so click on the link and head on over to the website.
+You're going to need your own account though, so click on the link to go to the website.

-2. Click on \`Sign Up\`:
+1. Click on 'Sign Up':

 	![img](images/screen1.png)